 To jump up and down like a little kid.

-She felt wonderfully excited, and her hands shook wildly.
+She felt wonderfully excited, but her hands nervously shook.

 He’d made her feel good, and she wanted to make him feel the same way.
 The way only a woman could make a man feel good.

 Plus, sex would be a great way to work out all this nervous energy she felt right now.

 Modesty won out, just barely, and instead she held out the umbrella to him.

 At the same time she arched her back, and pushed her chest forward.